Asymmetric Burkholder inequalities in noncommutative symmetric spaces

 The paper is organized as follows.
 In the next preliminary section, we review the basics of noncommutative spaces and noncommutative martingales.
 This section also includes some background on the pointwise product of functions spaces and complex interpolation method.
-Section \ref{asymmetric-space} is devoted to the asymmetric vector valued spaces $E(\mathcal M;\ell_\infty^\theta)$ and $E(\mathcal M;\ell_1^\theta)$.
-We will present some fundamental properties of these spaces.
+Section \ref{asymmetric-space} is devoted to studying several fundamental properties of the asymmetric vector valued spaces $E(\mathcal M;\ell_\infty^\theta)$ and $E(\mathcal M;\ell_1^\theta)$.
 In Section \ref{complex-interpolation}, we will establish a complex interpolation result for $E(\mathcal M;\ell_\infty^\theta)$, which constitutes one of the key ingredients in the proof of asymmetric inequalities.
 This result, together with a complementary argument, yields the corresponding interpolation result for the martingale Hardy spaces $\h_E^{\infty_\theta}$.
-A duality theorem between $E(\mathcal M;\ell_\infty^\theta)$ and $E(\mathcal M;\ell_1^\theta)$ is established in Section \ref{main-duality}.
-Combining the duality with a complementary result, we may also prove a similar duality for the martingale Hardy spaces $\h_E^{\infty_\theta}$ and $\h_E^{1_\theta}$.
-In Section \ref{sec-asymmetric-burkholer}, applying the interpolation result and the duality theorem established in the previous two sections, we provide the proof of Theorems \ref{discrete-version-E}.
-The last section is devoted to asymmetric form of Johnson-Schechtman inequalities.
+Section \ref{sec-asymmetric-burkholer} contains the proofs of asymmetric Burkholder inequalities (namely, Theorem \ref{discrete-no-convex} and Theorem \ref{discrete-version-E}).
+A dual theorem between $E(\mathcal M;\ell_\infty^\theta)$ and $E(\mathcal M;\ell_1^\theta)$ is established in Section \ref{main-duality}.
+Combining the duality with a complementary result, we also prove a similar duality for the martingale Hardy spaces $\h_E^{\infty_\theta}$ and $\h_E^{1_\theta}$.
+Using this duality, we deduce Theorem \ref{duality-ns} from Theorem \ref{discrete-version-E}.
+The last section focus on asymmetric form of Johnson-Schechtman inequalities.